makyo/writing/anthologies/arcana/extended-call.md

 In November of 2016, a conversation in the Furry Writers' Guild around the archetypes involved in the major arcana of the Tarot turned into an idea for an anthology.
 That idea was soon turned to reality after Thurston Howl Publications picked up the anthology for publishing.
 That led to a call for submissions, which closed on March 31, 2017.

 The outcome was, frankly, staggering.
 We received 28 submissions plus eight solicited submissions.
-In addition, we allowed seven short-term extensions.
+In addition, we've allowed seven short-term extensions on an individual basis.
 This is all quite impressive when one considers that such an anthology isn't *one* call for submissions, but *twenty-two*.
 After all, we needed submissions for each of the twenty-two cards.
 We alleviated some of this through solicited submissions for specific cards.

 The result that we achieved was fairly even.
 Some cards naturally picked up more submissions, while others less so.
 In most cases, enough submissions were received to make an editorial decision fair, but a few cards were stretched too thin to make a final decision legitimate.